lab64makerspace/intro2PCBdesign/README.md

 # Introduction to PCB Design
-This workshop series was offered Winter Quarter AY 2018-2019.
+This workshop series was first offered Winter Quarter AY 2018-2019.

 We're thinking about updating some material and offering it in Spring Quarter AY2019-2020.